jannalouisea/music-taste-classifier/README.md

 ----

-This is the data analysis part of the [Discover Friendly](https://github.com/jannalouisea/discover-friendly-app) App I created.
+This repository contains the data analysis part of the [Discover Friendly](https://github.com/jannalouisea/discover-friendly-app) App I created, which generates Spotify playlists tailored to a friend's music taste.
+Check out the app [here](https://discover-friendly.herokuapp.com/)!